Supporting gilt litters with Denkacare Vitalsafe

 - VItalsafe group (gilts): 186 piglets of gilts

-During the trial diarrhea incidence was scored daily at day 2 to 6 and at day 12, showed in the graph below for all groups.
-The piglets (from older sows) who were fed Vitalsafe showed the lowest diarrhea incidence during almost the whole period.
-The biggest difference between the groups was observed at day 6.
-In the group of piglets with Vitalsafe, only 7,1% of the litters showed diarrhea, while the in the control group 25,0% of the litters had diarrhea.
+During the trial diarrhoea incidence was scored daily on days 2 to 6 and day 12, shown in the graph below for all groups.
+The piglets (from older sows) who were fed Vitalsafe showed the lowest diarrhoea incidence during almost the whole period.
+The biggest difference between the groups was observed on day 6.
+In the group of piglets with Vitalsafe, only 7,1% of the litters showed diarrhoea, while in the control group 25,0% of the litters had diarrhoea.

 Results on treatments

-Litters were treated with antibiotics at day 4 when needed.
-In the control group, 16,1% of the litters was treated, while in both Vitalsafe groups, this percentage was lower (10,7% and 14,3%).
-Differences in mortality were small, but it’s remarkable that the piglets from gilts who were fed Vitalsafe had the lowest mortality.
+Litters were treated with antibiotics on day 4 when needed.
+In the control group, 16,1% of the litters were treated, while in both Vitalsafe groups, this percentage was lower (10,7% and 14,3%).
+Differences in mortality were small, but, remarkably, the piglets from gilts who were fed Vitalsafe had the lowest mortality.

-The main goal of this farmer was to reduce differences in diarrhea incidence and treatments between gilts and multiparous litters.
+The main goal of this farmer was to reduce differences in diarrhoea incidence and treatments between gilts and multiparous litters.
 The results and experiences with Vitalsafe are positive.
 As shown in the graphs the piglets from gilt litters showed similar or even better results than the other piglets.
-The Vitalsafe groups had a decreased diarrhea incidence in piglets, including those from gilt litters.
-The extra support on intestinal health also resulted in decreased treatments, showing the improved animal health.
+The Vitalsafe groups had a decreased diarrhoea incidence in piglets, including those from gilt litters.
+The extra support on intestinal health also resulted in decreased treatments, showing improved animal health.